Revisiting Outage for Edge Inference Systems: Experimental Results

 To evaluate the performance of the proposed optimal C$^2$ tradeoff, we consider the following benchmark schemes. \begin{itemize} \item \textbf{Brute-force search:} Given the channel outage probability $ P_{\sf{out}}$, the feasible solution set is determined by identifying all pairs of the number of observations $K$ and selected features $S$ that satisfy the E2E latency constraint.
 The optimal solution is then obtained through an exhaustive search over all feasible solutions to minimize the InfOut probability.

 \item \textbf{Maximal features (MaxFeat):} This communication-dominant approach allocates most of the latency budget to feature transmission.
 Among the feasible solutions that satisfy the latency constraint, this scheme prioritizes the one with the maximum number of features.
 Once the solution with the maximum features is identified, the number of observations is maximized. \item \textbf{Maximal observations (MaxObs):} Unlike MaxFeat, this scheme focuses on incorporating as many observations as possible by extending the computation latency.
-After identifying feasible solutions with the maximum number of observations, the number of features is maximized. \item \textbf{Accuracy-threshold based maximal observations/features (ATB-MaxObs/ATB-MaxFeat):} Unlike the previous baselines, which only focus on maximizing observations or features, this scheme enforces accuracy requirements on feasible solutions—a common practice in conventional edge inference techniques under the assumption of reliable channels~\cite{li_zeng_zhou_chen_2020,Zhiyan-JASC-2023,RN291}.
-It filters out solutions that fail to meet a predefined accuracy threshold using one-shot inference on the training dataset and selects the final solution based on either the maximum number of observations or features, as described above.
-By omitting outage based analysis, this approach remains agnostic to the accuracy distribution, potentially introducing reliability issues.
+After identifying feasible solutions with the maximum number of observations, the number of features is maximized.

+\item \textbf{Accuracy-threshold based maximal observations/features (ATB-MaxObs/ATB-MaxFeat):} Unlike the previous baselines, which only maximize the number of observations or selected features, this scheme enforces an accuracy requirement on feasible solutions---a common practice in conventional edge inference under the assumption of reliable channels~\cite{li_zeng_zhou_chen_2020,Zhiyan-JASC-2023,RN291}.
+Specifically, it uses one-shot inference on the training dataset to filter out solutions whose predicted accuracy falls below a prescribed threshold, and then selects the final solution by maximizing either the number of observations (ATB-MaxObs) or the number of selected features (ATB-MaxFeat), as described above.
+Mathematically, let $a_{\sf pred}(K,S)$ denote the profiled one-shot accuracy under reliable channels ($P_{\sf act}=1$).
+The predicted-feasible set is $\mathcal{F}_{\sf pred} = \Big\{(K,S)\ \big|\ a_{\sf pred}(K,S)\ge A_{\sf th},\ \frac{K N_F}{f_c}+T_\Delta S \le T_{\max} \Big\}.$ Under fading ($P_{\sf act}<1$), the realized accuracy becomes random; denote it by $a(K,S;P_{\sf act})$.
+We quantify the miscalibration of the one-shot accuracy prediction by the \emph{mismatch probability}, given by

+which measures how often the baseline decision $(K_b,S_b)$ violates the target accuracy under fading.
+Since the event ${a(K_b,S_b;P_{\sf act})\le A_{\sf th}}$ coincides with the InfOut event for the fixed design $(K_b,S_b)$, the mismatch probability can be computed via \eqref{eq:outage_prob} for linear classification and via \eqref{eq:outage_prob_cnn} for CNN classification.
+This implies that $\varepsilon_b$ is monotone increasing with the channel-outage probability (in the practical regime $P_{\sf out}\le 0.5$).

 \end{itemize}